robot-perception-group/tcn-updrafts-estimator/README.md

 ## Training
-The script `train.py` can be used to train the TCN using the generated dataset.
+The script `train.py` can be used to train and validate the TCN using the generated dataset.

-**Example using the provided config:**
+#### Example Using the Provided Config:

 ```bash
 python train.py config/config_with_roll_moment_data.yaml --dataset_dir datasets/v1 --checkpoints_folder checkpoints --models_folder models
 ```

+For further instructions, run `python train.py --help`.

+#### TensorBoard Support and Format of the Output Estimates:

 The script supports *TensorBoard*.
-To inspect the training progress, run the following commands in a separate terminal window, and open http://localhost:6006/ in a web browser:
+To inspect the training and validation progress, run the following commands in a separate terminal window, and open http://localhost:6006/ in your web browser:

 ```bash
 conda activate tcn-updrafts-estimator
 tensorboard --logdir=runs  # Assuming that you execute this command in the code directory
 ```

-For further instructions, run `python train.py --help`.
+Once you can see *TensorBoard* in your web browser, click on the tab *TEXT* to compare the TCN's estimates with the true updraft properties from the dataset.
+The TCN outputs the estimates, which are normalized as specified in the config file, in the following order:

+`[north pos. updraft #1, east pos. updraft #1, strength updraft #1, spread updraft #1, north pos. updraft #2, ...]`

+Output values of `-1.00` indicate that no more updrafts were detected.
+For example, if only one updraft was encountered, the values of `north pos. updraft #2, east pos. updraft #2, strength updraft #2, spread updraft #2, ...` will be approx. `-1.00`.